Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 -   Responding to change over following a plan

 The Agile Manifesto was inspired by the desire for a more rapid and lightweight approach to software development, as an alternative to the more heavyweight processes such as Waterfall and V-Model.
-It drew on ideas from existing lightweight software development methods such as rapid application development, the unified process, dynamic systems development method, scrum, extreme programming and feature driven development.
+It drew on ideas from existing lightweight software development methods such as rapid application development, the (rational) unified process aka RUP, dynamic systems development method, scrum, extreme programming and feature driven development.
-Although these methods were developed in the 1990s, before the Agile Manifesto, they are now all referred to under the umbrella term 'Agile'.
+Although these methods were developed in the 1990s, before the Agile Manifesto, they are now all referred to under the umbrella term 'Agile' and, with the exception of Scrum, these methods have now gone out of fashion.

+rapid application development

+rational unified process aka RUP

+dynamic systems development method

+extreme programming

+feature driven development.

+Scaled Agile Framework (SAFE)

-### Agile vs Project Management
+### Agile Software Development vs Project Management

-Agile is a methodology or mindset focused on iterative development, flexibility, collaboration, and customer feedback.
+Agile software development is a methodology and mindset that guides the actual software development process.
-Agile is a way of running a project.
+It is concerned with delivering a project i.e. doing the actual software engineering.

-Project management is a discipline or function concerned with planning, executing, and closing projects.
+Project management is concerned with all aspects of a project including planning, executing, and closing projects, as well as managing change and risk within a project.
-It ensures that a project meets its goals, timeline, and budget.
+Project management may contain Agile Software Development but will also cover the wider project aspects including It ensuring that a project meets its goals, timeline, and budget.
-Project management is concerned with planning a project but is not concerned about how a project is run.

 There are lots of project management frameworks.

-To avoid confusion we should distinguish between Agile software development and AgilePM (Agile Project Management).
+To avoid confusion we should distinguish between Agile Software Development and Agile Project Management (AgilePM), which involves the application of Agile principles to managing projects.
+It emphasises transparency, flexibility and meeting customer need, as well as allowing teams to have autonomy, make shared decisions and self-organise.

+Another popular project management framework is PRINCE2 (PRojects IN Controlled Environments), which was developed by the UK government, and outlines seven principles, seven themes and seven processes to guide how a project should be managed.
+It is a more heavyweight project management framework than Agile Project Management and so is often used in sectors where governance and documentation are priorities.

 ### Scrum

 Scrum is one of the most popular Agile frameworks.
+Scrum is defined as 'a lightweight framework that helps people, teams and organisations generate value through adaptive solutions for complex problems'.
+The core philosophy of Scrum is to make incremental progress toward a goal through repeated iterations.

+Sections on Scrum from the Scrum alliance or another company that offers a Scrum certification.

 ## References